Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 # Time difference of 2.401528 hours
 ```

-Similar as what we do for the exchange and noisy M-H algorithms, we can obtain the summarized statistics of the outputs as following.
+Similar as the exchange and noisy M-H algorithms experiments, we can obtain the summarized statistics of the outputs as follows.
-Note here that we further monitor the number of draws in `repeat` loop until the acceptance condition is satisfied.
+Note here that we further monitor the number of draws in the `repeat` loop until the acceptance condition is satisfied.
 And we also monitor whether there are more than one draws which satisfy the the acceptance condition within one round of $J$ parallel draws.

 ``` r